Most Active Stories

-“This is kind of like our Cadillac room because it has a bathroom attached to it, and it has a clawfoot tub in here, so everyone kind of likes this room.”
+“This is kind of like our Cadillac room, because it has a bathroom attached to it, and there’s clawfoot tub in here, so I think everybody kind of likes this room.”

-“Mainly because there are no doctors, there are no nurses here, when somebody walks in the door we don’t even ask them their diagnosis.
+“Mainly because there are no doctors, there's no nurses here.
+When somebody walks in the door we don’t even ask them their diagnosis.
 This is something that’s very self-directed.”

 The center offers daily classes and activities that focus on things such as job readiness, recovery and relaxation.
 On average, 15 to 18 people stay at the center every month.
 Signing into the center is voluntary and is open to all Georgians.

 “It’s very individualized.
-That’s one of the huge things about it is how you might need support, and how I might need support is very different.”
+That’s one of the huge things about it is, how you might need support in your life, and how I might need support is very different.”

 Those staying or accessing services at the center are assisted by staff members who undergo at least 80 hours of certified peer specialist training and are themselves recovering from mental illness.
 Like many who come to the center, Guffey has struggled with mental health challenges and faced difficult circumstances growing up.

-“It was difficult because when I was five I was molested by an uncle.
-My mother was an alcoholic, and she died at the age 34, so I really felt like I was on my own since I was 15.”
+“Growing up was difficult because when I was five I was molested by an uncle.
+My mother was an alcoholic, and she died at the age of 34, so I really felt like I was on my own since I was 15.”

-53-year-old Mary Jacobs came to the center about a month after it opened in 2011 following the closure of a state psychiatric hospital in nearby Rome, Georgia.
+53-year-old Mary Jacobs came to the center about a month after it opened in 2011.

 “I was seriously suicidal, and all I really wanted was to try to figure out how to write final letters to my children to relieve them of any guilt they might feel for my suicide.”